-(noun) Ear tufts are a pair of small bunches of feathers that stand upright from a bird's head or may drape alongside the head, usually positioned closer to the sides of the head rather than in the center.
+Ear tufts are a pair of small bunches of feathers that stand upright from a bird's head or may drape alongside the head, usually positioned closer to the sides of the head rather than in the center.
 These tufts resemble upright ears or elongated plumes, but are unrelated to sound and have no impact on a bird's hearing.
+The term ear tufts is universally understood and widely used, but these feather structures are also occasionally called horns or ears.

 What Ear Tufts Aren't